Zen Teh

 Through engagements with rattan and wood artisans, an ecologist, and nonhuman residents, Rattan Eco Sprawl acknowledges the fragile, intertwined relationship that we share with nature, driving a collaborative need to bring old and new knowledges together for a sustainable future.

-This project is commissioned by The Everyday Museum by Singapore Art Museum
+Rattan Eco Sprawl (2024) is first commissioned by The Everyday Museum by Singapore Art Museum